• Home

 Any resident of WC1, WC2, or WC3 who wants to play USTA/CTA tennis can add themselves to the Wanna Play List by filling out the form on the WCTC website.
 Residents can add themselves any time of the year.
 As new resident names are added to the list, they are shared with the appropriate WC captains.

 It is the captain’s decision regarding how many players to add, beyond threshold, and which residents from the Wanna Play List, to add to their teams.
-An exception is a resident who has been on the Wanna Play List for more than one year (i.e., a resident that added their name to the list before the December 10th deadline but did not find a team to join for the upcoming season).
-These residents must be given priority over residents who have been on the Wanna Play List for less than a year (i.e., a resident that added their name to the list after the December 10th deadline for the upcoming season).
+An exception is a resident who has been on the Wanna Play List for more than one year (i.e., a resident that added their name to the list within the 48 hour USTA rating deadline but did not find a team to join for the upcoming season).
+These residents must be given priority over residents who have been on the Wanna Play List for less than a year (i.e., a resident that added their name to the list after USTA ratings are released for the upcoming season).

 Non-Residents will never be removed from their team during a season if the rules in this section are followed.